dmorris0/python_intro/Chapter_09_Tuples_Lists_and_Dictionaries.md

 bananas cost $0.9
 oranges cost $2.0
 ```
-Note that a better way to represent the above data is with a dictionary linking each fruit to its price, rather than two lists.
+Often a better way to represent the above data is with a dictionary linking each fruit to its price, rather than two lists.
 Dictionaries are described below.

 ### Copying Lists

-Assignment is not the same thing as copying.
+**Important:** Assignment is not the same thing as copying.
 ```python
 >>> numbers = list(range(5))
 >>> other = numbers             # Assignment of other to numbers